Director, Clinical Immunology & Allergy

 Scientific Director, AllerGen NCE Inc.

-Dr. Denburg is the Scientific Director and CEO of AllerGen NCE Inc., whose mandate is to support research, networking, commercialization and capacity building activities that contribute to reducing the morbidity, mortality and socio-economic impact of allergic disease.
+Dr. Denburg is the Scientific Director of AllerGen NCE Inc., whose mandate is to support research, networking, commercialization and capacity building activities that contribute to reducing the morbidity, mortality and socio-economic impact of allergic disease.